 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-[mass noun] The relationship between texts, especially literary ones.
+The relationship between texts, especially literary ones.‘every text is a product of intertextuality’

-interrelationship, interrelatedness, intertextuality, interconnectedness, connection, linkage, cohesion, coherenceView synonyms
+interrelationship, interrelatedness, interconnectedness, connection, linkage, cohesion, coherenceView synonyms

 - ‘The intertextuality and self-reflexivity of literature is not, finally, a defining feature but a foregrounding of aspects of language use and questions about representation that may also be observed elsewhere.’